 - Date/site change or cancellations prior to 21 days (picnic shelters) - $25 or prior to 90 days (Memorial Building/Garden) - $50

 - Date/site change or cancellations within 21 days (picnic shelters) or 90 days (Memorial Building/Garden) - Lose entire rental fee minus deposit

 (Parks office is located at Micke Grove Regional Park’s Memorial Building, across from Japanese Garden).

-Up to 100 white folding chairs provided.
+Ceremony only.
+Up to 150 white folding chairs provided.